ssinyagin/gerty/doc/gerty_device_attributes.markdown

 Optional attributes:

 * __netconf.log-dir__, __netconf.log-enabled__, __netconf.logfile-timeformat__:
-see the description of similar parameters in Gerty::Access::CLI.
+see the description of similar parameters in Gerty::CLI::DirectAccess.